TheRayFitzgerald/git-summary/README.md

 ## Features

-- Fetches git commits from the last 24 hours
+- Generates day-by-day summaries of git commits
+- Supports analyzing multiple days of commit history
 - Analyzes commit messages and changes
 - Generates a human-readable changelog using OpenAI's GPT model
 - Outputs the summary in markdown format